limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ![6fbda820.png](/assets/images/posts/pinkys-palace-v3-walkthrough/6fbda820.png)

-Awesome.
 Now, we can repeat the same SSH trick shown above to get a proper shell.

 ![a9d9e5a1.png](/assets/images/posts/pinkys-palace-v3-walkthrough/a9d9e5a1.png)